 This analysis did not claim that L. Rahmnosus and other probiotic bacteria have no effect on human anxiety but that further clinical studies were needed with people suffering from anxiety disorders.
-Currently, there have not been enough studies and not ever probiotic strain has been studied.
-(1)
+Currently, there have not been enough studies, and not every probiotic strain has been studied.

-In this study from randomized clinical double-blind placebo trial from New Zealand, over 300 pregnant women with gestational diabetes mellitus were given Lactobacillus Rhamnosus HN001.
+In this 2017 randomized clinical double-blind placebo study from New Zealand, over 300 pregnant women with gestational diabetes mellitus were given Lactobacillus Rhamnosus HN001.

-This next study from South Korea, was carried out on 20 male mice divided into two groups of 10.
-Half were given Lactobacillus rhamnosus GG (LGG), every day orally for 4-weeks and half were given a placebo for the same time.
+This 2015 study from South Korea was carried out on 20 male mice divided into two groups of 10.
+Half were given Lactobacillus rhamnosus GG (LGG), every day orally for 4-weeks, and half were given a placebo for the same time.

-This 2016 review published in the Experimental and Therapeutic Medicine journal concluded that gastric ulcers may develop because of an imbalance from the damaging factors and the defense mechanisms in gastric mucosa.
+This 2016 review published in the Experimental and Therapeutic Medicine journal concluded that gastric ulcers may develop because of an imbalance between the damaging factors and the defense mechanisms in gastric mucosa.
 Studies have shown L. Rhamnosus GG may accelerate the healing of gastric ulcers.

-They said the use of Probiotics for gastric ulcers was promising but needed more clinical studies to be sure.
+The Emirian researchers stated the use of Probiotics for gastric ulcers was promising but needed more clinical studies to be sure.
 Lactobacillus Rhamnosus GG was a strain that showed promising results in several gastric ulcer rat studies but further human trials were needed to establish efficacy.